The Decameron (film): Plot

 In the fourth episode (based on First day, first tale), which begins in Prato, Ser Ciappelletto, a Neapolitan merchant, is sent to make a deal in Germany by his employer.
 For most of his life, he had devoted his soul to sin, seduction and profit, disregarding all moral and ethical values.
 He has committed blasphemy, forgery, murder, and rape, and he is a homosexual.
 His employer wishes to send him to Germany where nobody knows of his vile ways.
 There he will meet up with two fellow Neapolitans who are usurers.
 That night, Ciappelletto has an ominous dream that he is being paraded around while wrapped in a burial shroud while around him friars and monks play volleyball with human skulls.
 He reaches Germany where he meets up with the two men.
 They happily sing the Neapolitan song Fenesta ca Lucive together and drink wine but Ciappelletto falls down in a faint.
 God has punished him with a serious illness that forces him to his death bed.
 The two men are outraged because if they turn him out they will be seen as bad hosts but if his crimes are revealed in confession they will certainly draw negative attention.
 Ciappelletto devises a plan to confess and calls a monk to tell him several lies and half-truths that make him seem very pure, while pretending to cringe over venial sins.
-He tells the monk that he has never slept with a woman (leaving out that he is homosexual) which the monk sees as a very holy and righteous act as he is very handsome.
+He tells the monk that he has never had sex with a woman (leaving out that he is homosexual) which the monk sees as a very holy and righteous act as he is very handsome.
 He recalls to the monk that he once cursed his mother for spilling milk and has been tormented by that memory ever since.
 He also says he is ashamed of spitting in church once.
 The monk is amazed because he believes Ciappelleto is the most holy man he has ever given confession to.
 Ciappelleto dies and due to these lies, the people consider him a holy man.
 After his death, Ciappelletto is revered as a saint.
 The monk delivers a eulogy to "Saint Ciappelletto" and urges everyone in attendance to take heed and remember his holy actions.
 He says they should all aim to live as he did.
 After the eulogy, many poor, disabled and sick people enter the room where Saint Ciappelletto is kept and touch his body in praise.
 The two Neapolitans look at each other in amazement that his plan worked.